2018 Italian Grand Prix: Race report

 The race was won by Lewis Hamilton after a battle with Kimi Räikkönen, Hamilton caught and passed Räikkönen with 9 laps remaining.
 On the opening lap Hamilton and Vettel collided causing Vettel to spin off.
 Despite Vettel's complaints, the stewards deemed it just a racing incident.
 Vettel would later fight back to 4th place, behind Valtteri Bottas in third.
 Max Verstappen was penalised 5 seconds after forcing Bottas off the track after a pit stop and was classified 5th.
-Sergey Sirotkin, driving for Williams, scored his only Formula 1 championship point, after Romain Grosjean was disqualified from 6th place after Renault successfully lodged a protest due to his Haas carrying an illegal floor.
+Sergey Sirotkin, driving for Williams, scored his only Formula 1 championship point, after Romain Grosjean was disqualified from 6th place after Renault successfully lodged a protest due to his Haas carrying an illegal floor, thus ensuring that for the first time ever in Formula One, all drivers who entered and finished every race in the season scored at least a point.